ksu-cs-textbooks/cis300/content/6-stacks-queues/undo.md

 event handler for the **TextChanged** event on the **TextBox**.
-Because this event is the default event for a **TextBox**, we can add such an event handler by double-clicking on the **TextBox** within the Visual StudioÃ‚Â® Design window.
+Because this event is the default event for a **TextBox**, we can add such an event handler by double-clicking on the **TextBox** within the Visual Studio® Design window.
 This event handler will then be called every time the contents of the **TextBox** are changed.

 We need to deal with one important issue before we can write the code